-In the reporting period, there were no changes in estimates other than changes in accrued expenses and deferred income, impairment losses on receivables and depreciation/amortisation, as discussed in Notes 14.1.1, 12.2.1, 12.6 and 12.7.
+In the reporting period, there were changes in estimates.
+The changes resulted from remeasurement and concerned accrued expenses and deferred income, impairment losses on receivables and depreciation/amortisation, as discussed in Notes 14.1.1, 12.2.1, 12.6 and 12.7.